iamhrsp/PIC16F84A-Microcontroller-Implementation-using-VHDL/PIC16F84A microcontroller/README.md

 * The Instructions from the HEX file are decoded and read using functions defined in **read_intel_hex_pack** package in the **hexfile_reader.vhd** file.

+* A graphical layout of the compunents and the data flow within these components is shown in **colour_coded_internal_connections.jpg** file.

 * The final simulation result is shown in the **simulation_output.jpg** file